giulioleoni/Find_The_Key/README.md

 ## Map

-The maps were created using [Tiled](https://www.mapeditor.org/) and were then imported into the project as TMX files.
+The maps were created using [Tiled](https://www.mapeditor.org/) and were imported into the project as *TMX files*.

 The files were then parsed to reconstruct the correct map.